api-platform/core/docs/adr/0005-refactor-state-management.md

 This will also allow the user to access the raw body if necessary, and will enable a whole class of optimizations, extra validations (e.g. validating a raw JSON string against a JSON Schema) etc.
 Similarly, transforming PHP data structures into strings to be stored in response bodies will now be the responsibility of a state provider.

-This will dramatically simplify the code base and the whole design of API Platform.
+This will reduce the weigth of the code base and improve the whole design of API Platform.

 This new design will also replace what we currently call [the "DTO" feature](https://api-platform.com/docs/core/dto/): a "data transformer" will now be just another state provider or processor.